Deepak9912/Spiritual-Roots/README.md

 ## Features

 ### Existing Features
-* Responsive on all device sizes
+* Responsiveness on all device sizes
 * Interactive elements
 * Home page:– Logo, navbar, header and footer
-* About Page:- Embedded with history of the organization
+* About Page:- Details the history of the organization
-* Courses Page:- Provide the details on courses and upcoming courses
+* Courses Page:- Provides details on courses and upcoming courses
-* Contact Page:- This section features with Name text filed, Email field, Phone number and comment box text area by which users can communicate with the business.
+* Contact Page:- This section features the Name text field, Email field, Phone number and comment box text area to facilitate user communication to the business.

 ## Technology used (Language)

 ## Frameworks, Libraries & Programs Used

 * [Font Awesome](https://fontawesome.com/)
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Font Awesome was executed on all pages throughout the website to add icons for aesthetic and UX purposes.

 * [Git](https://git-scm.com/)
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.